RajatJangra2653/dp-420-cosmos-db-dev/instructions/08-sdk-bulk.md

 In this lab, you have completed:

-- Use an Azure Cosmos DB SQL API account and configure the SDK project.
+- Used an Azure Cosmos DB SQL API account and configure the SDK project.
-- Bulk inserting a twenty-five thousand documents.
+- Bulk inserted a twenty-five thousand documents.
-- Observe the results.
+- Observed the results.

 ### You have successfully completed the lab